bmiraguru/bmiraguru.github.io/README.md

-# Lead Analyst, Talent Reporting
+# Lead Data Analyst, Talent Reporting

 ### Bio
 Hello, I'm Balamira Gurumoorthy.
 With six years of hands-on experience as a data analyst, I've made it my mission to turn data into actionable insights in the HR space.